 Zach, a Stanford ‘81 graduate, recalls Stanford as weird and wonderful, a four-year fever dream.
 When I asked Zach to describe the campus social life in the eighties, he laughed.
 “What kind of drugs do you want to hear about?”
 One boy in Zach’s class built his own generator on the lawn outside his dorm.
 Later, he claims, that same boy went on to become “a very important computer person.”

 Stanford’s support for the unconventional pioneered a new breed of elite student: the charismatic builder who excelled at “breaking things” in nearby Silicon Valley.
 Stanford students were aspirational and well-rounded, confident enough to perform in a bucket hat and floaties and make out with strangers during Full Moon on the Quad.
-For a time, Stanford experienced a brief golden age when a spontaneous, socially permissive culture combined with a class of 5%-acceptance rate baby geniuses.
+For a time, Stanford experienced a brief golden age when a spontaneous, socially permissive culture combined with a class of 5 percent-acceptance rate baby geniuses.

 Stanford’s already formidable reputation grew, in large part, because of the way these lessons translated into the work and lives of its graduates.
 Between 1998 and 2013, Stanford students founded Google, Pinterest, Instagram, and Snapchat.
 New grads were turning down $350,000 starting salaries to try their hand at changing the world, or at least beating their classmates at making their first million.
 Soon, breathless articles described the mythical school where money grew on trees, where America’s academic wonderkids went to make their fortune under the California sun.